drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-23-overengineered-name-tag.md

 [![](/assets/img/blog/laser-cut-name-badge/hello-i-am-an-organizer.png)](/assets/img/blog/laser-cut-name-badge/hello-i-am-an-organizer.svg)

-**Configuring the laser:** The epilog laser that I'm using is connected to a computer that uses Corel Draw and the Epilog print driver, so I imported my SVG file to Corel Draw.
+**Configuring the laser:** The Epilog laser that I'm using is connected to a computer that uses Corel Draw and the Epilog print driver, so I imported my SVG file to Corel Draw.
 For the Epilog print driver to know which lines are intended to be cuts, you need to set the stroke width on your cut lines to "hairline".
 Select the shape in the design and in the stroke toolbar, set the width to "hairline".
 To keep it simple, I just deleted the text from the design since we'll making that separately on the vinyl machine.

 The strength of the laser is set by three variables: power, speed and frequency.
 These are settings that I used to cut the cardboard: